Altermagnetism and superconductivity in a multiorbital t-J model: Multi-orbital Model

 We can simplify the full interacting Hamiltonians by projecting to specific orbitals at various fillings.
 For low filling, $0 < \bar{n} < 1/4$, we can project to the $s$-orbital.
 At intermediate filling, $1/4 < \bar{n} < 3/4$, the physics is governed by the $X,Y$-orbitals.
 Finally, at high fillings, $3/4 < \bar{n} < 1$, we project to $d$-orbital states.
 Since the Hamiltonian has particle-hole symmetry, the physics in the $s$-orbital dominated regime at low filling $\bar n < 1/4$ is the same as the $d$-orbital regime at high filling $1-\bar{n} < 1/4$.
 These simplified models will be useful for interpreting our full numerical mean field results discussed in the following section.
+We note that if we use renormalized mean field theory for the constrained $tJ$ (crudely accounting for projecting out double occupancy via Gutzwiller factors), then the effective $(J/t)_{\rm eff} = (J/t)_{\rm bare}$